akpw/akpw/_posts/2016-06-16-CollectionView-I.md

             layoutAttributes.append(attributes)
         }
     }
-    // for section headers in layoutAttributes, need to adjust their attributes for attributes in layoutAttributes where
+    // for section headers, need to adjust their attributes for attributes in layoutAttributes where
         attributes.representedElementKind == UICollectionElementKindSectionHeader {
             (attributes.frame, attributes.zIndex) = adjustLayoutAttributes(forSectionAttributes: attributes)